Zululand Rhino Orphanage

 Sadly, rates of rhino poaching have soared within the KwaZulu-Natal province in the past few years, and more poaching means more orphans.
 To cope with the influx of orphans we have expanded the facility doubling our capacity, which means we can take in and care for many more orphans should the need arise.
 This has involved the creation of a second ICU, an expanded outside boma area and facilities for our dedicated team of carers.

 Tragically even rhino orphanages are not immune from the risk of attack, and security is paramount.
 This is why the location of our orphanage is kept secret and anti-poaching units are deployed on site.
 As part of our security protocols, we have now added cameras to all our rhino bomas (outside areas), meaning our orphans can be monitored at all times.
+Along with our upgraded camera system, a strong perimeter fence is a key security factor.
+Recent upgrades have meant that our fence is now stronger than ever.

 Youtube video image